Driving in the Alps

 Which one you choose is all down to your personal preference and circumstances.
 If you want to get across the channel as fast as possible, the train is your best bet.
 The journey from Dover to Calais is just 35 minutes.

-But you need to think about rest, as your drive from Calais to the Swiss Alps can be around 10 hours.
+But you need to think about rest, as your drive from Calais to the Alps can be around 10 hours.
 This isn’t so much of a problem if you share the driving, but it also depends on how far you need to drive to Dover.

 Catching the ferry takes about an hour and a half to two hours, depending on which port you choose to leave from.
 This gives you the chance to rest before the long drive down to the Alps.